 It all started in the year 2000.
 One of the best gaming consoles ever launched with titles like Evergrace, Gungriffon, Armored Core 2, and Eternal Ring.
 From then until its lifespan ended in 2013, the PlayStation 2 delighted players with a vast library of expertly crafted games, brought to life by brilliant minds and hardworking hands.

-Sure, the PS2 had its missteps (looking at you, Little Britain: The Video Game and 25 to Life), but let’s not waste our lives looking at the negatives.
+Sure, the PS2 had its missteps (looking at you, Little Britain: The Video Game and 25 to Life), but let’s not focus on any of the negatives that take nothing away from this cultural powerhouse.
 Instead, we’re here to break down the best PS2 games that showcase the console’s strengths.
 In a time before online multiplayer ran rampant, we were treated to deep stories, engaging characters, and solid gameplay that didn’t need to be enhanced with online purchases.

 The Best PS2 Games